Home | Volume 16 | Article number 19

 Discussion Up Down

 Although ONGs are usually benign in pediatric populations, their occurrence in adults is very rare and almost always malignant.
 In this age group, the presence of ONGs usually reflects a bad prognosis [5].
 In this case, due to the absence of progression and stable visual function, conservative management with monitoring seems encouraging in similar cases.
 ONGs were first described by Hoyt et al. in 1973, using data from a total of 15 adult cases with malignant optic glioma [6].
-Further studies, one among them by Lin et al., reported that 70% of patients with ONGs are below 50 years of age, particularly in low-grade (LG) tumors [1].
+Further studies, one among them by Lin et al. reported that 70% of patients with ONGs are below 50 years of age, particularly in low-grade (LG) tumors [1].
 In contrast, high-grade ONGs are usually seen in higher-aged patients, approximately around 57 and 66 years [1].

 The clinical presentation of an ONG is mainly dependent on its anatomical site.
 There are generally some common symptoms that manifest slowly including unilateral visual deterioration, proptosis, and color vision deficiency [4].
 In addition, approximately one-third of adults diagnosed with malignant ONG have headaches, eye pain, hemiplegia, and dementia [7].
 In the case presented, our patient demonstrated a relatively benign clinical course.
 Nevertheless, although infrequent, LG ONGs in adults can sometimes manifest with malignant clinical features.
-Take for instance Gorkem Bilgin et al. [8] identified three adult cases of LG ONGs, all with extremely rapid progression of vision loss over months.
+Take for instance Bilgin et al. [8] identified three adult cases of LG ONGs, all with extremely rapid progression of vision loss over months.

 In most cases, the appearance of gliomas is easily identifiable on MRI scans.
 On T1-weighted images, these tumors generally have mild T1 prolonged relaxation times and appear iso- or mildly hyperintense when compared with the normal optic nerve.
 On the other hand, the T2-weighted sequences often show a hyperintense lesion with extended T2 relaxation times [4].
 On contrast-enhanced computerized tomography scans, LG gliomas generally appear as a heterogenous hypo-attenuating region, which may or may not enhance.
 There may also be a mass effect on the surrounding structures [4].
 Most of the time no biopsy is required for diagnosis and it will usually be diagnosed based on imaging and clinical examination.
 Nevertheless, with the advent of new molecularly targeted treatments, we see a rise in the importance and potential utility of genetic testing for this neoplasm [5].
 According to the imaging features, the differential diagnosis for optic nerve lesions should be considered as meningiomas, orbital lymphoma, and other epithelial tumors or inflammatory and extraocular metastatic-related possibilities [1].